Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-2.md

       - Use GitHub Copilot to assist in writing meaningful commit messages that clearly describe the changes made.

       - Throughout the development process, engage with Copilot Chat to enhance collaboration and receive insightful coding recommendations.

+      - Use GitHub Copilot to generate test cases for your application.

 ## Success Criteria

 - Verify that the methods in the `UserController.cs` file are completed successfully using GitHub Copilot.
 - Verify that the developed features are working as expected.
-- Verify that all the test cases generated by Copilot are passed.
+- Verify that all the test cases generated by Copilot have passed.
 - Make sure to successfully utilize GitHub Copilot to write commit messages.

 ## Additional Resources: